katcipis/stonks/docs/api.md

 }
 ```

+Where **email** must be a valid email address from a previously created user.

-In case of success you will receive the following response:
+In case of success you can expect an status code 201 and the following response:

 ```
 {